Hello, I'm Sergej Brazdeikis and I write about engineering management and web technology.

 I am passionated team builder, who is focuses on end value the team brings, while keeping team's tooling efficient. focusing around the impact each week, targeting user, and engineering excellence KPIs and pushing the experimentation forward.

 Today I have a Senior Engineering Manager at Flink SE role.
-I'm focused in growing Checkout and Payments domain, establishing supporting values and building strong team on engineering managers level.
+I'm focused in growing Search and Catalog domain, establishing supporting values and building strong team on engineering managers level.

 What is important to me: